-With the UK's COP26 and ever-increasing scrutiny on the environment and sustainability, O2 needed to highlight its goal of being carbon net zero by 2025 - without being seen as 'greenwashing'.
-A truly Meaningful Media campaign, our big idea was to deliver O2’s greenest campaign ever.
+With ever-increasing scrutiny on the environment, O2 needed to highlight its goal of being carbon net zero by 2025.
 We launched our campaign offensive atop the heightened cultural backdrop of Earth Day and produced the first ever sustainable Audio campaign.
-We proudly paraded our message of O2 vs. CO2 in OOH with carbon-converting paint and our trusty Bubl character dutifully scrubbed away the C on hero sites across the UK.
-We successfully drove brand appeal and strengthened O2’s environmental responsibility credentials.
-Our OOH carbon conversion equated to removal of 1,220grammes of NOx per day.
+Sustainability was baked in from the start, with OOH, carbon-converting paint, a Spotify audio campaign and OOH carbon conversion equated to removal of 1,220grammes of NOx per day.
 We successfully landed O2’s strong message to commit to net zero carbon by 2025.

 Domino’s has long been the UK’s favourite pizza brand, but were negatively impacted by Covid and an increasingly competitive landscape.
-Our task was to help maintain weekly orders and market share as restrictions lifted, drive app downloads, increase monthly app usage and drive brand consideration.
-We positioned Domino’s as the ultimate accompaniment for getting back together with friends and family by owning the post-lockdown reunion moment.
-VCCP's memorable yodel (Domino-hoo-hoo) was a metaphor for getting the gang back together, as well as the new group-ordering functionality on the app.
-We supercharged our media 1+ reach immediately, using TV, OOH, Radio and Digital, adding impact and memorability with 5” yodel “blipverts”, 3D yodelling OOH special builds, murals and a mobile skin that reacted to a user’s yodel (UK media first), twitch partnerships and linking up with key cultural moments led to epic results: 67% increase in app downloads to over 50,000 and active users also increased by 42% a month.
+Negatively impacted by Covid and fierce new entrants, Domino’s needed to increase orders, app downloads and market share.
+With VCCP’s memorable yodel (Domino-hoo-hoo) as a metaphor for getting the gang back together – a nod to the app’s group-ordering functionality – we successfully positioned Domino’s as owning the post-lockdown reunion moment.
+Media 1+ reach with TV, OOH, Radio and Digital, adding impact and memorability with 5” yodel “blipverts”, 3D yodelling OOH special builds, murals, a mobile skin that reacted to a user’s yodel (UK media first), twitch partnerships and linking up with key cultural moments, resulted in: 67% increase in app downloads, over 50k and active users increased by 42% a month.

 Strong supporters of the LGBTQ+ community, Starbuck's wanted to re-address the imbalance of marginalised individuals' its representation in advertising.
-Research highlighted the transgender community's journey of self-identity was being negatively impacted by being ‘dead-named’.
+The transgender community's journey of self-identity was being negatively impacted by being ‘dead-named’.
 However, Starbucks had become a place where they could comfortably trial the use of their chosen name, often for the first time.
-The #WhatsYourName ATL campaign epitomised this signature Starbucks act.
-Key to the success of this campaign was the partnership with young transgender support charity, Mermaids, winning a £1m airtime slot with Channel 4, OOH features and top tier coverage in BBC News to name a few – which heroed an interview with Sonja, a young transgender person who would later feature in the campaign creative.
-We succeeded in bringing to light the experience of dead-naming to the masses.
-We delivered 42,000+ engagements, 164% increase in calls for support for the Mermaid’s helpline and £100,000 Mermaid donations received from Cookie sales.
+The #WhatsYourName campaign epitomised this signature act.
+We partnered with young transgender support charity, Mermaids, won £1m Channel 4 ad, OOH and had Sonja, who is transgender, feature in the campaign creative.
+We delivered 42k+ engagements, 164% increase in calls to support Mermaid’s helpline and £100,000 donated.